 You matter to us.
 That’s why Experience Scottsdale is committed to providing you with accurate information about the health and safety measures in place within our community.
 See below for details on the ways to ensure your visit in Scottsdale is as safe as it is enjoyable.
 We look forward to welcoming you whenever you’re ready to travel!

 Get tested if you’re feeling sick or have been exposed to the virus at free sites throughout the Scottsdale area.Maintain at least 6 feet of space between yourself and others when visiting local businesses.

 Scottsdale offers you advantages that few other destinations can match – fresh air, sunny skies and the luxury of space.
 From campus-style resorts to a lush Sonoran Desert landscape that’s ripe for exploration, Scottsdale is the ideal choice if you’re looking for a getaway that allows you room to roam.

 On March 25, 2021, Arizona’s governor allowed all businesses to resume normal operations, including hotels, restaurants, bars and attractions.
 Many continue to follow public health recommendations, though the protocols may vary by business.
 Please contact individual businesses directly if you would like detailed information on their efforts to protect you and other guests.

 Recommended Face Coverings

-The Centers for Disease Control and Prevention recommends face coverings in all public indoor spaces, no matter vaccination status, though masks are not mandated in Arizona.
-Hotels, restaurants, retail stores and attractions may require them.
+The Centers for Disease Control and Prevention recommends face coverings based on personal preference and personal level of risk.
+Masks are not mandated in Arizona, but hotels, restaurants, retails store and attractions may encourage or require them.
 Please contact individual businesses directly if you would like to know more.